mageinic/testimonial/README.md

 ## 2. How to use

-- Please refer to the `Testimonial-Extension-User-Guide.pdf` file for instructions on how to use the extension.
+- Please refer to the `Testimonial Extension User Guide.pdf` file for instructions on how to use the extension.

 ## 3. Get Support